How to Increase Cold Email Responses by 25%

 Your subject line should be engaging to make your email stand out and be opened.

-When it comes to getting recipients to open your email, the subject line is one of the most critical elements.
+The subject line is one of the most critical elements in getting recipients to open your email.
 If nobody opens your email, they’ll never have a chance to click through to your website or landing page.

 Image source